Admirals Bank's Solar Loans

 Below is a summary of some of the programs that will affect the cost and implementation of a solar power system.
 This list is not exhaustive and generally does not include local incentives.
 AES Solar can help you design a solar power system and incorporate the appropriate incentives for your specific installation.

-Federal 30% Solar Investment Tax Credit – When you install solar-power systems before the end of 2018, you can claim 30 percent of the cost as a tax credit for the year you installed it.
-This will be unavailable after 2018.
+Federal 30% Solar Investment Tax Credit – When you install solar-power systems before the end of 2019, you can claim 30 percent of the cost as a tax credit for the year you installed it.
 As a credit, you take the amount directly off your tax payment, rather than as a deduction from your taxable income.

 What are Solar Renewable Energy Certificates (SRECs)? – Renewable energy certificates, or RECs, are tradeable commodities that represent the green attributes associated with energy generated from renewable energy resources, such as sunlight, wind, or water.
 One REC is generated every time one megawatt-hour (MWh) of clean, renewable electricity is produced.
 Solar renewable energy certificates or “SRECs” are simply RECs generated from solar power.